jayden-chan/bblp/README.md

 The program uses a two-phase primal-dual method for solving initially infeasible problems.
 The dual simplex routine can be found in `src/solve/dual.rs` and the logic for running the dual simplex auxiliary problem can be found in `src/main.rs`

+## Numerical instability or cycling
+The program does not terminate when processing the following test inputs:
+- netlib_klein2
+- netlib_share1b
+- netlib_share2b

+I have investigated this issue thoroughly (about 20 hours) and did not find a solution.
+I believe that the problem is related to floating point numerical stability because it occurs even when using Bland's rule for pivoting.